Telepedia/conductor-service/README.md

 Whilst the Redis backed queue is generally well behaved, it struggles when there are many different jobs and is often prone to errors and is sometimes slow.
 RabbitMQ provides a simple way to run jobs without the added complexity of running EventBus/EventGate and a Kafka cluster.
 The consumer (this service) is written in Go.
 It listens for jobs sent to any number of channels, and executes those jobs by calling out to a `.php` script running on Telepedia's internal cluster, MediaWiki takes over handling the job from there; once the job has been completed, a `200` code is returned back to Conductor, which acknowledges that the job has been completed and it is deleted from the RabbitMQ channel.

 ### Configuration
+See `config-example.yml` for an example configuration file; this must be placed in the same directory as the compiled binary, and **must be** named `config.yml`.

 ### License
 This project is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the license at http://www.apache.org/licenses/LICENSE-2.0.